BY Magnus Davies

 I’m not writing this with article from an ideological position.
 I know that plenty of men see the denunciation of the ‘masculine man’ as a ploy by ‘feminists’ or ‘beta males’, who are too weak to exercise aggression and dominance.

-But what this article is hoping to delineate is that it is counter-intuitive for any man to prescribe to toxic masculinity.
-Psychologically speaking, repressing negative thoughts and avoiding past trauma is a one-way streak to severe depression and anxiety.
+But what this article is hoping to delineate is that it is counter-intuitive for any man to prescribe to toxic masculine traits.
+Psychologically speaking, repressing negative thoughts and avoiding trauma is a one-way streak to severe depression and anxiety.

-Some men who identify as ‘alpha males’ take pride in the belief that nothing affects them and that feelings are for ‘pussies’.
+Some of those who identify as an ‘alpha male’ take pride in the belief that nothing affects them and that feelings are for ‘pussies’.

 This line of thought is what feeds men’s corrosive inability to share their struggle with other people.
-In my opinion, this is the key reason why men are three times more likely to kill themselves than women.
-Men get to a point where they see death as the only permissible escape from their demons.
+In my opinion, this is why men are three times more likely to kill themselves than women, because they see death as the only permissible escape from their demons.

 I think it’s important to celebrate healthy aspects of masculinity such as leadership, assertiveness, and striving towards a better life.
 But I think it’s crucial that as a society we shave off the toxic aspects.
 The casual violence, anger, spitting, bullying culture, sexism, homophobia, and crucially the idea that men should keep their feelings to themselves because they should be self-sufficient.

 Despite toxic masculinity remaining a big problem in our society, the future does look bright.
 I’ve noticed even since lockdown that more and more men are coming out of the woodwork and talking openly about their mental health in a way that has never been discussed.